Supportive Herbal Teas

 Hello friends!
 I am creating this resource for clients who would benefit from regularly soaking the digestive systems (urinary, gut, nerve) with soothing, hydrating herbal infusions that provide nourishing plant support.

-I have chosen Traditional Medicinals as the brand to focus on because they are widely available throughout the usa, (not because I benefit from sharing their name in any way), and because they have very simple blends making it easy to sort them into categories.
+I have chosen Traditional Medicinals as the brand to focus on because they are widely available throughout the usa, (not because I benefit from sharing their name in any way), and because they have very simple blends making it easy to separate them into categories for specific needs.

-I am going to sort them into two main categories for pelvic steam users that correlate to my steam user types: The Tree, The Sun, The Butterfly, The River
+I am going to sort them into two main categories for pelvic steamers that correlate to the pelvic steamer types Keli Garza developed and I adapted into: The Tree, The Sun, The Butterfly, The River herbal categories for pelvic steam herbs, herbal teas, tinctures, bitters, oxymels and balms.

-Which steam user type you are is assessed in an intake form and shared with via my consultation process …but roughly
+Which pelvic steamer type you currently fit into is assessed in an intake form and shared with you via my consultation process …but roughly

 The Tree: menopause/post-menopause/excess heat